fattmerchantorg/Fattmerchant-iOS-SDK/README.md

 }
 ```

-Once you have the list of available ones, you can choose which one you'd like to connect
+Once you have the list of available readers, you can choose which one you'd like to connect to.

 ```swift
 omni?.getAvailableReaders(completion: { readers in